Olivier Magne

 In June 2005, Magne signed a two-year contract with London Irish.
 At the end of his contract, in 2007, he returned to France and took up a coaching position with his former club, CA Brive.
 On 1 June 2008 Magne declared that he won't be the coach for the next season.

 On 9 November 2009 the Greek Rugby Federation announced that Magne would be taking over as the new coach of the Greece national team.

+In June 2010 he became coach of the France A team.

+During the 2012-2013 season he was a consultant for RC Massy.

+From 2014 to 2016 he was forwards coach of the France U20 team.

+He was a pundit for the sports news channel L'Équipe TV and TV5 during the 2007 Rugby World Cup.

+He then worked as a commentator for the television channel Eurosport, which held the broadcasting rights to the Pro D2 from 2011 to 2020.
+He commentated on matches during the 2011 and 2019 Rugby World Cups on TF1 and TMC).

+He regularly appears on the channel L'Équipe to comment on rugby union matches, in particular those of the France U20 rugby union team broadcast on the channel since 2022.

+For the 2023 Rugby World Cup in France he joined the M6 channel to give his analysis on matches.